Luk3210/TurboLib/README.md

-this serves no other function than displaying info for scamblocker
+This serves no other function than containing dependencies for my projects.